 Freight Logistics and Passenger Operations

 In recognition of the significant role that freight mobility plays as an economic driver for the state, the Office of Freight, Logistics and Passenger Operations was created in December, 2011.
-The office includes the Aviation and Spaceports Office, the Rail and Motor Carrier Office, the Seaports and Waterways Office, and Transit Office
+Working collaboratively on multimodal initiatives, The office includes the Aviation and Spaceports Office, the Rail and Motor Carrier Office, the Seaports and Waterways Office, and Transit Office

 These offices continue to work with federal and local government partners in planning, coordination, financing, grant management, ridership, and regional analysis.
 These offices also serve as a tool to better connect, develop, and implement a freight planning process in order to maximize the use of the existing facilities and to integrate and coordinate the various modes of transportation, including the combined utilization of both government-owned and privately-owned resources.